epfml/sparsifiedSGD/README.md

 # Sparsified SGD with Memory

 Code for the experimental part of the paper [Sparsified SGD with Memory TODO link]().
-It contains the code the following experiments:
+It contains the code for the following experiments:

 - Theoretical convergence with different sparsification operator
 - Comparison with QSGD